WhitlockIS/Scripts/README.md

 If you use the code, a shout out would be cool.
 Otherwise, have at it!

+Most works fall under GNU GPL v3

-### Support is available from Whitlock Infrastructure Solutions https://whitlockis.com
+### Paid support is available from Whitlock Infrastructure Solutions https://whitlockis.com